-Transcript for “Video Case Study: Port of Auckland”
+Transcript for “Video Case Study: Ports of Auckland”

 Although this video is nonverbal, a transcript has been created to describe what is happening.
-This video was created and shared with Eos by the customer, the Port of Auckland.
+This video was created and shared with Eos by the customer, the Ports of Auckland.

-At the Port of Auckland in New Zealand, construction is occurring almost daily.
+At the Ports of Auckland in New Zealand, construction is occurring almost daily.
 The port sends a field crew to ensure that real on-the-ground construction is occurring according to the designs.